alexandair/entra-powershell-docs/docs/conceptual/authentication-methods.md

 Connect-Entra -ClientTimeout 60
 ```

-## Enhancing Security with the Least Privilege Principle
+## Enhance security with the least privilege principle

 To keep your Microsoft Entra resources secure, restrict permissions of the identity for the authentication method you choose to use the principle of least privilege.
 Limiting sign-in permissions as much as possible for your use case helps keep your Microsoft Entra resources secure.
 For more information, see [Enhance security with the principle of least privilege][principle-of-least-privilege].

-We recommend the use of a custom application to help isolate and limit the permissions granted for Microsoft Entra PowerShell usage. to learn how to create a custom application and grant it permissions in Entra ID, see [Create a custom application to connect with Microsoft Entra PowerShell][create-custom-app]
+We recommend the use of a custom application to help isolate and limit the permissions granted for Microsoft Entra PowerShell usage.
+To learn how to create a custom application and grant it permissions in Microsoft Entra ID, see [Create a custom application to connect with Microsoft Entra PowerShell][create-custom-app]

 ## See Also